cIAmAShape/NGPTesting/intro-to-bash/README.md

 ## Loops

 Just like with if-else blocks, loops in bash require a **start** and **stop** indentifier: `do` and `done` respectively.
 This breaks the typical bash convention of the ending being the same word as the start identifier but backwards.
 This is mostly to keep in-line with the convention of all other *control structures* and simply because it is very readable.
-As a refresher, a graph demonstrating how both loops we will be discussing in this section is attached below.
+This section will cover both `for` and `while` loops in bash.
+As a refresher, a graph demonstrating their structure is provided below.
 (TODO: attach graph)

 ### For Loops